chrisl8/ArloBot/README.md

 Once your robot is built, you can use this package.

 ## Requirements ##
-Arlobot operates on ROS Indigo which requires Ubuntu 16.04 LTS, or Xbuntu or Lubuntu of the same version.
+Arlobot operates on ROS Kinetic which requires Ubuntu 16.04 LTS, or Xbuntu or Lubuntu of the same version.
 I personally use Lubuntu on my robot's on board computer.

 If you put a fresh copy of Lubuntu on your robot's laptop then you can use the quick install script below.